Last reviewed 25 September 2020

 Choosing staff to furlough

 It is up to you who you place on furlough.
 Decisions should be taken in line with business need and account for any particular challenges that it may be facing.
 You do not have to furlough all your staff.
 Where selection does need to take place, it may be appropriate to implement a similar selection period as would be used in a redundancy situation so that the most effective employees remain in work.
-An addition to Government guidance on 23 April 2020 stated that a collective agreement between employer and employee will be sufficient as evidence.

 Normal rules on discrimination still apply.
 You should take care not to make any decisions which could be seen to be discriminatory and be able to justify why certain staff have been placed on furlough over others.